supersonnic/Deep-Learning/README.md

 #Deep Learning
-####This repository sample code in Python for creating neural networks, which can be used for deep learning.
+####This repository contains sample code in Python for creating neural networks.
-####The algorithms make use of following libraries:
+Algorithms make use of following libraries:
 * Theano
 * Tensorflow
 * Keras